 New York Prohibits Employers from Discriminating Against Workers Because of Sexual Orientation

-At Leeds Brown Law, P.C., we know that New York State protects workers from employment discrimination with some of the most comprehensive legislation in the country.
+We know that New York State protects workers from employment discrimination with some of the most comprehensive legislation in the country.
 Federal laws exist, including Title VII of the Civil Rights Act of 1964, which makes it unlawful to discriminate because of age, sex, race and more.
 But New York Human Rights Law (NYSHRL) goes even farther than federal law does, providing coverage to a broader group of employees and including several protected characteristics not available under Title VII, such as sexual orientation.

 The Sexual Orientation Non-Discrimination Act (SONDA), signed into law in 2003, placed the term “sexual orientation” on the list of characteristics specifically protected by various New York laws.
 NYSHRL which prohibits employment discrimination based on different characteristics such as sex and age also prohibits discrimination and harassment in the workplace against individuals because of their gender identity.
 Gender discrimination or sexual harassment and claims involving sexual orientation often contain overlapping circumstances.

 Despite the legislation designed to stop workplace discrimination, it remains a problem.
 The LA Times wrote in 2013 that more than 20% of LGBT workers reported discrimination in hiring, promotions and pay.
-At Leeds Brown, the job of our gender discrimination attorneys is to ensure that you know your options if you experience unlawful treatment.
+The job of our gender discrimination attorneys is to ensure that you know your options if you experience unlawful treatment.
 When sexual orientation discrimination and sex discrimination coincide, we can explain and analyze your claim under every applicable law so you can make an informed decision about the best way to proceed.

-Leeds Brown can you through the entire process from filing a sex discrimination claim in New York, to negotiating a fair settlement, to representing you at trial if that is what is necessary to recover the monetary damages to which you are entitled.
+We can you through the entire process from filing a sex discrimination claim in New York, to negotiating a fair settlement, to representing you at trial if that is what is necessary to recover the monetary damages to which you are entitled.
 Our gender discrimination lawyers have the skill and tenacity to build a strong case and a track record that proves we can successfully get the job done.

 Employment Discrimination Because Of Sexual Orientation or Perceived Orientation is Unlawful